domijin/LocalBBH/README.md

 Then I had this chance to study about numerical simulations.

-* I spent the 2013 summer in National Astronomical Observatories, Chinese Academy of Science to study about N-body models [with Rainer Spurzem], using Newtonian integrator to solve dynamical interactions.
+* I spent the 2013 summer in National Astronomical Observatories, Chinese Academy of Science to study about N-body models with [Rainer Spurzem](http://kiaa.pku.edu.cn/faculty/rainer-spurzem), using Newtonian integrator to solve dynamical interactions.
-* I also [met with Jonathon Downing and] picked up the Monte Carlo code [from Mirek Giersz] to evaluate the phase-space evolution in a semi-equilibrium system.
+* I also [met with Jonathon Downing and] picked up the Monte Carlo code from [Mirek Giersz](https://www.camk.edu.pl/en/people/staff/mig/) to evaluate the phase-space evolution in a semi-equilibrium system.

 Both approaches provide great details about stellar dynamics based on theoretical assumptions.